Nero Trigger 2 Review

-Time lapse is big business these days with everyone wanting to learn how to create this video effect as it simply looks so good.
-Time lapse allows us to be able to capture and see things happening that our eye could not normally process such as the slow opening of a flower or the movement of clouds across the sky.
+Shooting time lapse is big business these days with everyone wanting to learn how to create this video effect as it simply looks so good.
+Time lapse allows us to be able to capture and see things happening that our eye could not normally process.
+Things such as the slow opening of a flower or the movement of clouds across the sky.

 In reality, doing time lapse the old way can be incredibly boring and require other accessories such as remote timer controls.
 It also means standing by your camera to make sure the camera and timer are doing their job.

-The Nero Trigger however, in Time lapse mode, has interval and exposure parameters so you can tell it exactly how long to keep the shutter open with a pre-determined interval time between each photo.
+The Nero Trigger however, in Time lapse mode, has interval and exposure parameters.
+Therefore you can tell it exactly how long to keep the shutter open with a pre-determined interval time between each photo.
 You can also limit the number of pictures to be taken by setting a frame limit.

-Laser mode on the Nero Trigger also has a threshold parameter, so you can use laser sources with differing power outputs.
+Laser mode on the Nero Trigger remote camera trigger also has a threshold parameter.
+This means you can use laser sources with differing power outputs.
 Its delay parameter specify when to take the picture after the triggering event has occurred and again, you can limit the number of pictures to be taken.

 Like time lapse, HDR is massive these days and there are a number of programs and apps available to assist and allow you to get creative with HDR, tone mapping and general dynamic range trickery.